 In some cases, the bar, restaurant, or liquor store that over-served drunk driver and then let that drunk driver get into their car may also be held responsible for their actions.
 The New Mexico Dram Act permits those injured by drunk drivers who were over-served by the bar, restaurant or liquor stores.
 Just as punitive damages help deter drunk drivers, holding a bar, restaurant or liquor store responsible for placing profit ahead of people deters other companies from allowing their customers to drink and drive.

 At the Davis Law Firm, we are dedicated to helping you recover all your damages caused by a drunk driver and helping take drunk drivers off of the street.
-So, if you or a family member was hit by a drunk driver, please call so that we may help protect your rights.
+So, if you or a family member was hit by a drunk driver, please contact us today so that we may help protect your rights.